 2. Before entering into any concession agreement providing estimated revenue to the Authority of more than $25,000, the Authority must:

-(a) Comply with the bidding requirements of the Local Government Purchasing Act except the provisions of subsection 3 of NRS 332.105; or
+(a) Comply with the solicitation requirements of the Local Government Purchasing Act except the provisions of subsection 3 of NRS 332.105; or

 (b) Publish notice of its intention to enter the agreement in a newspaper of general circulation in the County at least three times during a period of 10 days.
 The notice must specify the date, time and place of a regular meeting of the Authority to be held after completion of the publication at which any interested person may appear.

 3. The Board may authorize the Executive Director of the Authority to enter into any concession agreement on behalf of the Authority if the agreement provides estimated revenue to the Authority of $25,000 or less.
 Such an agreement is not subject to the provisions of subsection 2.

 Sec.
 10.5.
 Power to award exclusive or limited franchises; regulated anticompetitive services.
 In contracting with persons to furnish facilities or services for the purposes of this act, the Authority may award exclusive or limited rights or franchises which would, absent this grant of Authority, violate state or federal laws prohibiting antitrust activities.
 The Authority may grant exclusive or limited agreements which replace business competition with regulated anticompetitive services, subject only to the regulatory authority vested by law in the Public Utilities Commission of Nevada or the Taxicab Authority.

 Sec.
 11. Board: Necessary, incidental and implied powers.
 The Board has and may exercise all rights and powers necessary or incidental to or implied from the specific powers granted in this act.
 Such specific powers are not a limitation upon any power necessary or appropriate to carry out the purposes and intent of this act.